 Effective January 1, 2023, existing water customers will pay an excess water use surcharge in the amount of one dollar ($1.00) per each thousand gallons of water used that exceeds the designated monthly demand threshold for volume of water per meter size as shown in the table below.
 The typical resident has a 3/4” water meter size, with a monthly demand threshold of 36,000 gallons.

-Residential water connections (new construction connections) after January 1, 2023, will have a rolling monthly demand threshold scaling from 8,000 gallons in the winter months up to 20,000 gallons in the summer months.
+The monthly water use threshold is based on the date the users water impact fee was paid to the WCWCD.
+Residential water connections (paid WCWCD’s Water Impact Fee) after January 1, 2023, will have a rolling monthly demand threshold scaling from 8,000 gallons in the winter months up to 20,000 gallons in the summer months.
 The below tables reflect Residential customers on Potable (Culinary) Only customers and Potable (Culinary) & Non-Potable (Secondary Irrigation) customers.